scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 %timeit dist.pdf(x, loc=mu, scale=sigma)
 ```

-Note that the calls to `X.pdf` and `frozen.pdf` are identical, and the call to `dist.pdf` is very similar - the only difference is that the call to `dist.pdf` includes the shape parameters, whereas in the new infrastructure, shape parameters are only provided when the random variable is instantiated.
+Note that the way `X.pdf` and `frozen.pdf` are called is identical, and the call to `dist.pdf` is very similar - the only difference is that the call to `dist.pdf` includes the shape parameters, whereas in the new infrastructure, shape parameters are only provided when the random variable is instantiated.

 Besides `pdf` and `mean`, several other methods of the new infrastructure are essentially the same as the old methods.